rudderlabs/rudderstack-docs/transformations/rudderstack-transformation-api.md

 ## Basic Authentication

 The Transformations API is authenticated via HTTP Basic Authentication.

-You can authenticate your account when using the API by including your **email address** in the username field and the secret **access token** in the password field in Authorization, if you're using POSTMAN.
+You can authenticate your account when using the API by including your **email address** in the username field and the secret **access token** in the password field in Authorization, if you're using Postman.

 {% hint style="warning" %}
 It is mandatory to generate your access token before you make any API calls.
 If you have not generated your access token visit our [**Access Token**](api-access-token.md) page.